2021 NCAA Division I women's basketball championship game

-The 2021 NCAA Division I Women's Basketball Championship Game was the final game of the 2021 NCAA Division I women's basketball tournament, when the Stanford Cardinal defeated the Arizona Wildcats to become the national champions for the 2020–21 NCAA Division I women's basketball season.
+The 2021 NCAA Division I women's basketball championship game was the final game of the 2021 NCAA Division I women's basketball tournament, when the Stanford Cardinal defeated the Arizona Wildcats to become the national champions for the 2020–21 NCAA Division I women's basketball season.
 The game was played on April 4, 2021, at the Alamodome in San Antonio, Texas.

 Participants

-The 2021 championship game was the seventh to feature two teams from the same conference.
+The 2021 championship game was the seventh to feature two teams from the same conference and the first to feature two teams from the Pac-12 Conference.
 Stanford and Arizona met twice during the regular season, with Stanford winning both meetings.
 The Cardinal recorded an 81–74 win on the road on January 1, 2021, and defeated the Wildcats again at home, 62–48, on February 22, 2021.
 The championship game was the 86th meeting all-time between the teams, with Stanford leading the series 71–14.
 Regardless of the game's result, the winner was guaranteed to have been first national champion from the Pac-12 Conference since Stanford in 1992.